LeniaMalki/DynamicCapa/README.md

 ./read_pickles.py PICKLES_FOLDER
 ```

+### `main.py`:
+- `create_report(results, name)`
+        - This function creates a summarized CSV report.
+The `results` arument is a disctionary where each key represents a technique and the corresponding value is a set of IDs associated with that technique.
+The function iterates over this dictionary and counts the number of IDs.
+Everything is then saves as a CSV with the columns: Technique,Count and IDs.
+- `display_report_dataframe(file_path)`
+        - This function essentially displays the csv file generated from `create_report(results, name)` as a pandas dataframe.

 Analyzes all the pickle files contained in the specified folder provinding different stats about all the samples:

 - tot_samples: total number of samples analyzed